10 Best Shahrukh Khan Movies That You Can’t Miss

 4. Dear Zindagi

 Though the film was more about Kiara and her mental illness, Dr.Jug made the whole film the way it is.
 It is impossible to imagine someone other than Shahrukh Khan as Dr.Jug.
 Shahrukh plays a charming therapist in his mid-40s who helps Kiara overcome her childhood trauma.
 Unlike other therapists, Dr.Jug has a really casual and friendly approach in interacting with his patients and that is what makes him an instant crush.

 5. My Name is Khan

 The film adaptation of Sarat Chandra Chattopadhyay’s 1917 novel, Devdas is yet another cult classic in Indian cinema.
-Starring Aishwariya Rai, Madhuri Dixit and Shahrukh Khan, Devdas is about a young law graduate student who is eager to marry to his childhood sweetheart Paro(Aiswarya Rai).
+Starring Aishwariya Rai, Madhuri Dixit, and Shahrukh Khan, Devdas is about a young law graduate student who is eager to marry his childhood sweetheart Paro(Aishwarya Rai).
 However, dissent from his family for the marriage forces him to seek refuge in alcohol and courtesan Chandramukhi(Madhuri Dixit).
-Shahrukh as always, does not fail to amuse us with his brilliant performance.
+Shahrukh as always does not fail to amuse us with his brilliant performance.